Going Wild Feeding Mountain Lions at ZooAmerica – Early Bird Tour

 Getting Up Close and Personal With The Animals

 Have you ever held a lizard before?
 Or maybe a bird of prey?
 Say hello to this up close and personal experience where you are able to hold the animals and snap a million pictures of your brave children.
 Keturah loved holding the lizard even though her nails were much longer than mine (I’m not jealous I swear).
 Malik said he felt like Harry Potter holding the bird and for once smiled without me asking him to for his photo.
 Esuun was definitely excited to hold the bird even though it was almost as big as her.

-Anthony had a blast as well holding the lizard and the bird of prey but somehow found this and posed for his picture.
+Anthony had a blast holding the lizard and the bird of prey but somehow found this interesting accessory.
 I’m not sure what he was “dressed up” as but he was very proud of his photo and made sure to ask me to share it with all of you.
 Maybe you can guess in the comments below what look he was going for!

 I spent a beautiful morning in a ZooAmerica in Hersheypark feeling like a VIP, I got to feed some seriously awesome animals and even hold some.
 The kids didn’t fight with each other and I don’t even think one debate between the boys broke out during the tour.
 I saw so many smiles and was begging multiple times to do this tour again and even try out the After Hours guided tour as well.
 I would say this ZooAmerica Early Bird Guided Tour was amazing and the kids had a blast.

 If you would like to take your family on an Early Bird or After Hours adventure head over to ZooAmerica’s Website now and book your tour today!
 They also host schools, summer camps and oh so many events for you to attend.